You have questions?

 Anyone can come in during our open hours (M-F, 10-6) and use the space under the supervision of a mentor.

 It does not cost anything to use the consumer-grade 3D printers (Prusa).
-You must bring your own material to use the laser cutters, but there is no other associated fee.
+You must bring your own material to use the laser cutters or use scrap material of ours, but there is no other associated fee.
 In order to use the professional grade 3D printers (Dimension Elite, Fortus 250mc), you must first fill out a request form.
 If your print is approved, it will be put in the queue at no cost.
 We do, however, encourage frequent users to purchase their own filament and build plates because they can get quite expensive.
 Those who purchase their own material and build plates still have to go through the approval process, but are generally not declined even if the print is not for research purposes.

 Prusa i3 Mk3: 9.8” L x 8” W x 8” H